 Chef Shinobu shaving white truffle for our pigeon dish.

 The aroma of white truffle immedieately spread over the table once it was sliced.
 The pigeon was perfectly roasted, the skin was crispy while inside was succulent and flavorful.
 The Japanese look consomme was very clean but balanced so well with the pigeon.
 With the aromatic white truffle, the entire dish was incrediblely elegant and enjoyable.

 We were quite surprised that chef Shinobu used the Japanese white miso, which is a svaory ingredients, in the dessert.
 It is very important to control the degree of saltiness of the dish, otherwise the entire dessert would be a disaster.
 And of course, Shinobu-san never disappoints you.
 The sweetness from the fig and white chocolate mousse was just right with the savory white miso.
 The texture was also awesome, loved the super crispy pastry in the center.

 Few restaurants make really impressive petit fours, and L'Effervescence would never missed any details to impress the guests.
-Consists of white chocoalte iced rock with corriander, mochi with fresh pear, shorbread sandwiched purple potato and rasins, and chocolate lollipop with popping candy.
+Consists of white chocolate iced rock with coriander, mochi with fresh pear, shortbread sandwiched purple potato and raisins, and chocolate lollipop with popping candy.

 Instead of serving coffee and leafy tea, L'Effervescence now offers freshly-made matcha at the end of the meal.
 The staffs learnt tea ceremony from a Japanese teacher, and i coudn't believe myself seeing this hadnsome French guy skillfully whisking Matcha in front of us.